Sign in

 15. Is a UK-based guarantor required, or can I prepay rent instead?

-- International students without a local guarantor can negotiate prepaying 6-12 months' rent.
+International students or professionals without a local guarantor can often negotiate prepaying 6–12 months' rent upfront.

-If the bill is paid directly by the tenant, they have the right to switch suppliers to save costs.
+If the bill is paid directly by the tenant, they have the right to switch suppliers to find a better tariff and save costs.

-What is the pet policy and any additional deposit required?
+17. What is the pet policy and is there any additional deposit required?

 VI.
 Hidden Risk Checks